 SUMMARY

 The Garmin Approach R10 is a fairly new golf launch monitor, released towards the end of 2021.
-It is very portable so that you can move it from home to the driving range as you need, weighing only 148 grams.
+It is very portable, so you can move it from home to the driving range as you need, weighing only 148 grams.

-The R10 has a really nice companion app that stores all of the data about every shot you take.
-You can view all of your shots in the app which gives you a detailed disperson chart to show you where your shots went – handy if you are hitting into a golf net.
-You can also easily record each of you shots and view them back in real time and slow motion playback.
+The R10 has a nice companion app that stores all the data about every shot you take.
+You can view all of your shots in the app, which gives you a detailed dispersion chart to show you where your shots went – handy if you are hitting into a golf net.
+You can also easily record each of your shots and view them back in real-time and slow-motion playback.

-The Garmin app also has over 41,000 pre-loaded virtual courses loaded into it that you can play without ever leaving your house. it leverages the data found from Garmin’s line of rangefinders and GPS equipment to load these courses in to the launch monitor.
-You can also connect right into the E6 Connect and TGC 2019 softwares for more realistic virtual courses to play.
+The Garmin golf app also has over 41,000 pre-loaded virtual courses that you can play without ever leaving your house. it leverages the data found from Garmin’s line of rangefinders and GPS equipment to load these courses in to the launch monitor.
+You can also connect right to the E6 Connect and TGC 2019 software for more realistic virtual courses to play.

 You might want to consider the tripod to go along with this launch monitor.
 It’s a bit of an extra cost, but you won’t have to worry about how your R10 sets up to capture data.